A spectral expansion for the symmetric space $\mathrm{GL}_n(E)/\mathrm{GL}_n(F)$: Introduction

 Note that our results and methods give also the spectral decomposition of this distribution.
 We shall leave the reader make the obvious modifications.
 The Jacquet-Rallis trace formula for linear groups as stated in \cite{Z3} is the regularized version of the (in general divergent) integral

 for Schwartz functions $f_n$ and $f_{n+1}$ respectively on $G_n(\AAA)$ and $G_{n+1}(\AAA)$.
-Here we have identified $G_n$ as the subgroup of $G_{n+1}$ fixing the last vector of the canonical basis.
-Recall that the Jacquet-Rallis trace formula plays a central role in the recent proof of Gan-Gross-Prasad and Ichino-Ikeda conjectures for unitary groups, see among others \cite{Zhang2,BPLZZ,BCZ}.
+Here, denoting by $(e_1,\ldots,e_{n+1})$ the canonical basis of $F^{n+1}$, we have identified $G_n$ with the subgroup of $G_{n+1}$ preserving the $E$-subspace of $E^{n+1}$ generated $(e_1,\ldots,e_n)$ and fixing the last vector $e_{n+1}$.
+Recall that the Jacquet-Rallis trace formula plays a central role in the recent proof of Gan-Gross-Prasad and Ichino-Ikeda conjectures for unitary groups, see among others \cite{Zhang2,BPLZZ,BCZ,BPC}.
 The more spectral contributions we understand, the more results we can extract from the (comparison of) relative trace formulae.
 To any cuspidal datum $\chi$ of $G$ we can attach the $\chi$-component $K_\chi$ of the kernel.
 By integrating it over $[G']$ we get the distribution $J^{G,\eta}_\chi(g, f)$.
 A key ingredient in \cite{BCZ} is the spectral decomposition of $J^{G,\eta}_\chi(g, f)$ for some specific cuspidal data $\chi$ called $*$-regular, see \cite[theorem 4.3.3.1]{BCZ}.
 We shall provide in the article an extension of this decomposition to any cuspidal datum.
-Thus the article solves an important step towards the fine spectral decomposition of the Jacquet-Rallis trace formula from which we expect new applications.
-Note also that, from our main result theorem \ref{thm-intro:spec-kernel} below, it should be possible not only to give a different proof of \cite[theorem 10.1]{LapFRTF} but also to get an explicit computation of the constants $\cgo(M,\pi)$ in \cite[theorem 10.1]{LapFRTF}. \end{paragr}
+Thus the article solves an important step towards the fine spectral decomposition of the Jacquet-Rallis trace formula from which we expect new applications; for a recent application of some of the results of the article see \cite{BPC}.
+More generally, the results presented here should be useful for the spectral expansion of any trace formula based on the symmetric space $S$.
+For example, from our main result theorem \ref{thm-intro:spec-kernel} below, it is possible not only to get a proof of the fine spectral expansion of Jacquet's relative trace formula which is different from the proof of Lapid given in \cite[theorem 10.1]{LapFRTF} but also to get an explicit computation of the constants $\cgo(M,\pi)$ in \cite[theorem 10.1]{LapFRTF}. \end{paragr}